murrayl2/Deck-Shuffle/README.md

 # Maze-Game <a name="intro"></a>
-Welcome to my simple Rock, Paper, & Scissors game
+Welcome to my Maze-Game.
+Try to get to the end!

-The repository page can be found <a href="https://github.com/murrayl2/Maze-Game">here.</a>
+Repository page: <a href="https://github.com/murrayl2/Maze-Game">here.</a>

-The Github webpage can be found <a href="http://jdbrendel159.github.io/Rock-Paper-Scissors/">here.</a>
 <br>

 ## Features <a name="features"></a>